JeuelyFish/youtube-shorts-ui-hider/README.md

 ## ✨ Features

-- Hides the top player controls and bottom overlay (likes, comments, etc.)
+- Hides the top player controls and bottom overlay (avatar, subscribe button, meta-text etc.)
 - Reveals them when you move your mouse over the video
 - Only activates on desktop (not on mobile)
-- Lightweight and silent — no configuration needed
+- Lightweight

 ## 🧪 Local Installation for Development